Skip to content

 • managed cloud in the US

-while keeping the same product surface.
+while keeping the same core analytics surface.

 That is useful for teams that want sovereignty without building their own analytics platform internally.
 For high-availability setups, HitKeep supports clustering via HashiCorp Memberlist.